 Where can I find more answers to my debt consolidation questions?

 If you still have more debt consolidation questions, or any other questions about debt, call a credit counseling agency.
 You can speak to a credit counselor about your financial situation, and they can help you figure out the next steps.
 Before you call them, make sure you do your research on that credit counseling agency.
 They should be a nonprofit, be a member of the NFCC or AICCCA, charge no minimum fees, and have certified credit counselors.

 If you are struggling to pay off debt, ACCC can help!
-Call 800-769-3571 to speak to one of our certified credit counselors today.
+Schedule a free credit counseling session today.